snowflakedb/snowflake-cli-templates/dcm_project/README.md

 Once you initialize a project from the template, you create the definitions that will set up your account.
 The template doesn't impose any file structure of definition files, but keep in mind that you don't need to keep all definition statements in a single file.
-You can organize the code in multiple files divided into different directories, such as single file per single object type.
+You can organize the code in multiple files divided into different directories, such as single object type per file.
 The following example uses a more complex file structure:

 ```